JMDKC/jmdkc.github.io/_posts/2019-08-25-sherman-npg.md

 I’m going to pick out *Cover Girl*, as the National Portrait Gallery has bought all five of the series together since the first time they were shown, in the late 70s.
 Each shot is a triptych: the original female-fronted magazine cover on the left, Sherman’s best impression of said cover girl in the middle, and the artist’s vampy mockery of the same on the right.

 It’s all there: the chameleonic shape-shifter, the daffy humour, the sly undertow - just *what* is behind that wink?
 I adored this room of cover girls, and this show as a whole.
-I hope she makes it to 1000.
+I hope she makes it to 1,000 photos.

 *Cindy Sherman is at National Portrait Gallery (London).
 June 27 - September 15 2019*